Islam in Russia: History

 The Crimean Khan's Palace in Bakhchysarai in 1857.
 Crimea was conquered by the Russian Empire in 1783.

-Islamic slavery did not have racial restrictions, but only war prisoners were considered slave according to the Quran.
-Slavery was allowed but it had a huge contrast with other forms of slavery.
-Muhammad told Muslims - “Your slaves are your brothers.
-Allah has put them under your authority.
-So whoever has a brother under his authority should feed him from what he eats and clothe him with what he wears…” (Sahih al-Bukhari, Sahih Muslim) and Harsh treatment was banned as Muhammad told Muslims -“Whoever slaps his slave or beats him, the expiation is that he should set him free.”
-(Sahih Muslim).
+Islamic slavery did not have racial restrictions, but only war prisoners were considered slaves according to the Quran.
 Germans, Poles, and Lithuanians were allowed to be sold to Crimean Tatars in Moscow.
 In 1665, Tatars were allowed to buy Polish and Lithuanian slaves from the Russians (for the Crimean slave trade).
 Before 1649, Russians could be sold to Muslims under Russian law in Moscow.
 This contrasted with other places in Europe outside Russia where Muslims were not allowed to own Christians.

 The Cossack Hetmanate recruited and incorporated Muslim Mishar Tatars.
 Cossack rank was awarded to Bashkirs.
 Muslim Turkics and Buddhist Kalmyks served as Cossacks.
 The Cossack Ural, Terek, Astrakhan, and Don Cossack hosts had Kalmyks in their ranks.
 Mishar Muslims, Teptiar Muslims, service Tatar Muslims, and Bashkir Muslims joined the Orenburg Cossack Host.
 Cossack non-Muslims shared the same status with Siberian Cossack Muslims.
 Muslim Cossacks in Siberia requested an Imam.
 Cossacks in Siberia included Tatar Muslims like in Bashkiria.